alieron/labyrinth/content/cs/cs2107/ARP poisoning.md

 	- new node broadcasts its MAC to the subnet, reply without request

 ARP poisioning
-- attacker can broadcast their own MAC
+- attacker can broadcast their own MAC addr
 - traffic from the victim is routed through the attacker